rhys-h-walker/OnRailsLogging/README.md

 		- This is an embedable component
 		- Can be added anywhere and will just view logs for the app
 - Custom log formats (Allow adjustment of certain features based on user requirements)
+- Reinitialization of the Logger, recovery from a crash if told to be user

 ## Examples